 Nursing was feminised – the trained male nurses who had previously dominated hospitals now mainly worked in mental hospitals.
 However, the orderlies who performed physical tasks such as moving patients around remained mostly male.
 To encourage respectable young women to become nurses, supervised nurses’ homes were set up on hospital premises.

 The Nurses Registration Act 1901 was the first legislation covering nursing training and registration in the world.
 This act formalised the hospital-based nature of nurse training through a system of apprenticeship, involving three years of training and a state examination.
 From the 1970s nurses were trained in tertiary institutions rather than in hospitals.

-Medical science advanced significantly in the 20th century and hospitals were central to these developments.
+Medical science advanced significantly in the 20th century, and hospitals were central to these developments.
 The discovery of blood types in 1901 made blood transfusion safer and helped prevent death from haemorrhage following surgery and childbirth.
-Techniques were devised between the world wars to store blood products.
+Between the world wars, techniques to store blood products were devised.
 Blood banks were established, which increased the number of operations that could be performed.